Hapbee review & VIP discount

 Using the app is easy as shown on the following screens.
 You can start your session and set its duration at the bottom of the SIGNALS screen after you have chosen the signal you prefer.
 The light and Bluetooth setting can also be changed and will reset the signal timer.

-The product has a good spec for its intended purpose.
+The product has good specs for its intended purpose.
 We always like more battery life of course.

 - Colour: black